-At the recent ESTA (European Security Transport Association) conference in Portugal, the Italian Cash Management Company Mondialpol presented the design of a mobile cash centre, which could rapidly be set up in case of a natural disaster or a crisis.
+At the recent ESTA (European Security Transport Association) conference in Portugal, the Italian Management and control of cash in circulation.
+More Company Mondialpol presented the design of a mobile Processing centre for large volumes of cash, often in facilities that have special security and logistic characteristics.
+Cash centres can be operated by a central bank or a commercial entity (usually bank or a cash-in-transit company).
+More, which could rapidly be set up in case of a natural disaster or a crisis.

-The project was initiated in 2013, when the Bank of Italy set up a working group to study a co-operative approach to business continuity, in the cash area.
+The project was initiated in 2013, when the Bank of Italy set up a working group to study a co-operative approach to business continuity, in the Money in physical form such as banknotes and coins.
+More area.
 A National Committee was established and they collated data on available resources, in the case of a crisis.
 However one issue was identified: what if a cash centre is actually involved in the crisis and unable to function ?

 Italy has faced several crises recently including deadly earthquakes. floods but also the bankruptcy of cash-in-transit companies in 2013.